AnnoyingRain5/RainyBot/readme.md

 You will also need to make a folder called `db` and two json files called `Translator.json` and `QuickResponses.json`.
 Each file should only contain `{}`.
 This is just to initialize the bot's database.

+### Docker Self-Hosting:

+If you would like to selfhost using docker, just use the supplied dockerfile, and pass it the `TOKEN` environment variable